Dionnie/my-simple-plugin/README.md

 * `get_option('custom-css')` for custom CSS
 * `get_option('custom-js')` for custom JavaScript

-> ✅ Refer to how it's implemented in the default TwentyTwenty theme as a reference for load order.
+> ✅ Refer to how it's implemented in the default TwentyTwenty plugin as a reference for load order.

 ### 4. Customize via Dashboard